 Please note that MOST transactions at the festival are CASH ONLY: food vendors, handmade village artisans, and music/CD purchases.
 Box office (ticket sales) and festival merchandise sales will have point of sale options available for debit and credit cards.
 The nearest ATM is at Royal Bank in Portage la Prairie, about a 10-minute drive away.

 IS THERE CAMPING AT THE FESTIVAL?

 Fully-serviced RV & Tent Camping is available at the Portage Ex Campground (designated festival RV campground) on Island Park in Portage la Prairie, or Morrison Sports Park & Campground in Oakville, each 10 minutes away.
-Tent campers must purchase a weekend pass.
+Tent campers must purchase a festival pass.

 Click here to learn more about festival camping this year.